StasKoval/ssh-system-monitor/README.md

 ssh-system-monitor
 ==================

 A node.js application capable of monitoring multiple servers over ssh e.g. memory, cpu usage, swap usage, disk space.
-Information is collected into nedb and ssh pooling is used for efficiency.
+Information is collected into an [nedb](https://github.com/louischatriot/nedb) instance and ssh pooling is used for efficiency.

 * [Install](#install)
 * [Configuration](#configuration)